Simone-Merengone/GeCar/README.md

 2. **Editor**: Can insert, update, or delete cars.
 3. **Normal User**: Has only read permissions.

+### external_tool
+After downloading the code, don't forget to unzip extarnal_tool.zip.
+It' contains two libraries:
+- **fpf**: pdf generator library.
+It generated the invoices.
+- **PHPmailer**: sending mail.
+It send mail with code for password update.

+### put your info
+read this sub-article and update the following file with your information:
+- **./php/script/common.php**: insert in connection() function your data for access to your sql account
+- **./php/script/mailer.php**: insert your mail data for access to your mail address

 ### Learn More

 If you want to learn more about the project, I have created a presentation that explains the database structure and the main functionalities of the website.